Master-Slave Replication (Single Leader Replication)

 Advantages and disadvantages of asynchronous replication

-Disadvantage: If the leader fails and is not recoverable, any writes that have not yet been replicated to followers are lost.
-This means that a write is not guaranteed to be durable, even if it has been confirmed to the client.
+Disadvantage: If the leader fails and is not recoverable, any writes that have not yet been replicated to followers are lost i.e. a write is not guaranteed to be durable, even if it has been confirmed to the client.

 Advantage: A leader can continue processing writes, even if all of their followers have fallen behind.
-Weakening durability may sound like a bad trade-off, but asynchronous replication is nevertheless widely used, especially if there are many followers or if they are geographically distributed.
+Weakening durability may sound like a bad trade-off, but asynchronous replication is nevertheless widely used, especially if many followers are geographically distributed.

 How asynchronous replication works in master-slave configuration?